VijayaRL/cfn-web/readme.md

 ### Usage Guide
 Deploying the CloudFormation template can be done in 2 ways using the AWS Management Console or AWS CLI.
 **AWS Console**:
-a.
+   - a.
 Login to AWS Account
-b.
+   - b.
 Navigate to CloudFormation Page
-c.
+   - c.
 Click on 'Stacks' --> Select 'With New Resource(Standard) from 'Create Stack'
-d.
+   - d.
 Choose 'Template Ready' and 'Upload a Template File' options and provide the 'cfn-ec2.yml' cloudformation file from local system -> click Next
-e.
+   - e.
 Specify the stack details by giving stack name, parameters(AllowedIP Addresses), select ec2 keypair from dropdown and click Next
-f.
+   - f.
 Click Next in 'Configure stack options' page
-g.
+   - g.
 Click 'tick/check box' option at the bottom of the Review stack page and click next
-h.
+   - h.
 Monitor the CloudFormation stack creation progress in the 'Events' tab.
-i.
+   - i.
 Access output page by clicking on 'ALBHostName' url value provided in the outputs tab.

 **AWS Cli**:

 **Enhancements**:
 Implement CICD via github to deploy the template in AWS.
+Implement pre-commit hooks to check yml and python errors